 We will have staggered start times with only one cohort arriving at a time at each of the three main entrance areas accessible by cars, at the west, east and central areas of the campus.
-Each class cohort will be assigned the closest area for drop-off and pick-up, and a specific route to their classroom with physical distancing maintained between students at all times.
+Each class cohort will be assigned the closest area for drop-off and pick-up, and a specific route to their classroom.
 Students will remain under the direct supervision of class teachers during drop off and pick up.